DFEAGILEDEVOPS/MTC/deploy/build-agent/readme.md

 ## Prerequisites
 - Azure CLI is required, as it used to create the container instance in Azure
 - Docker is required, as it is used to push the docker images to the Azure Container Registry
+- Docker Desktop is recommended, as it automatically provides a secure credential store for registry credentials.
 - Any changes to the Dockerfile must be committed before running this script, as the commit hash is used for the image tag.
 - You must be logged into your target registry before you run this script.